Answers to some of your frequently asked questions about Castle Blood

 Vampires?
 Werewolves?
 Zombies?
 Yes, yes, YES.
 Axe murderers and psychos you could meet on the street?
 Not so much.
 Neither are there clowns or chainsaws.
 They don’t make sense in our castle, so we don’t have them.

 Are there stairs?

 Yes.
-We are now in an historic 100 year old building.
-There are 4 steps to get up on the porch, and indoors there are 2 staircases.
+We are now in an historic 100-year-old building.
+There are four steps to get up on the porch, and indoors there are two staircases.
 One up, one down, 15 steps each.